 The story began in autumn 1964 when Cambridge City Council decided to hold a music festival the next summer.
 They approached local firefighter and political activist Ken Woollard who was a regular attender at the newly formed Cambridge Folk Club.
 Ken had been inspired by a documentary, Jazz On A Summer’s Day, about the 1958 Newport Jazz Festival.
 He wanted a festival that preserved the values of the fast evolving folk club movement and expressed his socialist ideals, one which covered a wide spectrum of music, and most importantly had a friendly family atmosphere.
 The first Festival sold one thousand four hundred tickets and almost broke even.
 Squeezed in as a late addition to the bill was a young Paul Simon who had just released I Am A Rock.

-In 2011, The Den was launched, as a stage dedicated to emerging talent.
-It is located just another area for young people called The Hub, away from the bustle of the main stages, and set within a beautiful Indian marquee, decorated to create a quirky, welcoming and intimate space.
+The Den was launched in 2011, it is located by another area for young people called The Hub, away from the bustle of the main stages, and set within a beautiful Indian marquee, decorated to create a quirky, welcoming and intimate space.
 In addition to booked artists, 15 minute slots are set aside daily for musicians attending the Festival and there are sessions at night.
 Both areas have helped Cambridge become popular who a whole new generation of young festival goers.

 Throughout its history the Festival has applied the simple ideal of providing the best for artists and audience alike, and its site facilities are amongst the best to be found.
 Clean toilets, marquees to keep the audience covered in the event of rain, extensive provision for disabled people, award winning stage production, food from around the world, beautiful site art, the Folknet Cafe with phone recharging and free internet access, craft, music and instrument stalls, friendly staff, campsite entertainment, a dedicated youth area, a crèche, a “Silent Ceilidh” and children’s concert and a variety of workshops are all part of the picture.